Sosta Motorhome Parking in Italy

 For one reason or another, it actually took us several years to make it in the motorhome to Italy.
 Strangely enough, we didn’t even know anyone who’d toured there.
 Which meant only one thing – we’d have to go and find out for ourselves.

-So, on our first big tour of Italy a couple of years ago, our learning curve began.
+So, on our first big tour of Italy, our learning curve began.
 Crossing the Swiss border before entering Lake Maggiore gave a first glimpse into the system of Sosta motorhome parking in Italy.

 It will come as no surprise, that we’ve always been huge fans of the Aire system in France.
 So much so, that over the past 20 years, we’ve lost count of the amount of Aires we’ve stopped at.
 Above all, it’s just a super easy and an ultra convenient way of touring.